kmohrf/vmm/doc/source/vmm_relocated.rst

     :param destination: the new address where the relocated user has moved to
     :type destination: :class:`VirtualMailManager.EmailAddress.EmailAddress`
     :rtype: :obj:`None`
-    :raise VirtualMailManager.Exceptions.VMMRelocatedException: if the
+    :raise VirtualMailManager.errors.RelocatedError: if the *destination*
-      *destination* address is already saved or is the same as the relocated user's address.
+      address is already saved or is the same as the relocated user's address.

     Sets or updates the *destination* address of the relocated user.